catfoolyou/CompSci-Labs/README.md

 # Comp-Sci-Labs
-(Almost) every single lab from my CompSci classes, including Computer Science and AP Computer Science A.
+(Almost) every single lab from my CompSci classes, including Computer Science, AP Computer Science A and CS Data Structures AV.

 ## Legal disclaimer
 The following code has been provided under the GNU GPL v3 license.
 It is open source and provided for educational purposes ONLY.
 I am in no way responisble for anyone taking the code in this repository and/or using it.
 If people submit my stuff, don't come back here bitching about it.